rd--/stsc3/md/c-smalltalk.md

 It is therefore possible to provide aliases for commonly used messages, i.e. _put:value:_ as an alias for _at:put:_.

 It is an error for the message name to have more parts than there are arguments, i.e. _r.p:q(i)_ is an error.
 [3]

+## Keyword parameter notation

+In C-Smalltalk the notation _SinOsc(freq: 440, phase: 0)_ has the meaning _SinOsc.freq:phase(440, 0)_,
+which has the meaning _SinOsc freq: 440 phase: 0_.

+Likewise _collection(at: key, put: value)_ means _collection.at:put(key, value)_.

+In SuperCollider notation keyword arguments are a mechanism for sending a message as a _dictionary_, parameters may be provided out of order, and parameters that are elided receive _default_ values.

 ## Interspersed Unary and N-ary message sequences